parad0x-dep0t/All-Notes/Silver-Ticket.md

 ---

-## Step 2: Create the Silver Ticket for SRV22
+## Step 2: Create the Silver Ticket for TEST

 ### Option A: Linux (Impacket `ticketer.py`)